pypeit/PypeIt/doc/collate1d.rst

 pypeit files
 ++++++++++++
 Files ending in ".pypeit" are the original ``PypeIt`` reduction files that were used to reduce the raw data.
+By default ``pypeit_collate_1d`` searches for .pypeit files in the parent directory of each spec1d file.
-They are described at https://pypeit.readthedocs.io/en/latest/pypeit_file.html.
+``PypeIt`` files are described at https://pypeit.readthedocs.io/en/latest/pypeit_file.html.

 Archive Metadata
 ----------------